sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 <details markdown="1">
 <summary><b>Example</b></summary>

-Consider a vision-language model analyzing an image of "a dog chasing a ball in a park."
+Consider a vision language model analyzing an image of "a dog chasing a ball in a park."
 Using the logit lens, the prediction evolution might look like this:
 - **Early layers:** Predictions are highly uncertain, with terms like "dog," "animal," and "pet" receiving similar probabilities.
 - **Middle layers:** The model begins refining predictions, focusing on "dog" while maintaining context-related terms such as "park" and "ball."
 - **Final layers:** The model confidently predicts specific relationships like "dog chasing ball" and integrates objects into a coherent scene.